dcodeIO/MetaScript/README.md

  Usage: metascript sourcefile [basedir] -SOMEDEFINE="some" -OTHERDEFINE="thing" [> outfile]
 ```

-The MetaScript compiler that generates raw meta programs is also available as `metac`:
+In the case that you want to craft your own runtime, the MetaScript compiler that generates raw meta programs is also
+available as `metac`:

 ```
  Usage: metac sourcefile [> outfile]